iamtimsmith/portfolio-gatsby/README.md

 ## List of things still to do

+- Set up smooth scrolling for front page
+- Add SEO for each page??

+#### Completed

 - Put favicon in the Helmet for the site
-- Add SEO for each page??

 ## Install